SpinalHDL/SpinalDoc/spinal/examples/simple/pll_resetctrl.md

 ```

 ## TopLevel definition
-There is how to define your TopLevel which instanciate the PLL, create the new ClockDomain and also adapt the asynchronous reset input for it :
+This is how to define your `TopLevel` which instantiates the PLL, creates the new `ClockDomain`, and also adapts the asynchronous reset input to a synchronous reset:

 ```scala
 class TopLevel extends Component{